creativetimofficial/soft-ui-dashboard-tall/README.md

 Speed up your web development with the Tailwind Admin Dashboard built for Laravel Framework 9.x and up.

+If you want to get more features, go PRO with [Soft UI Dashboard PRO Tall](https://soft-ui-dashboard-pro-tall.creative-tim.com).

 ## Table of Contents
 * [Prerequisites](#prerequisites)
 * [Installation](#installation)